cac-staff/summer-school-2016-SQLite/11-prog-R.md

 if it isn't,
 or if something goes wrong when it is being executed, the database will report an error.

-The database returns the results of the query to us in response to the `cursor.fetchall` call on line 5.
 This result is a dataframe with one row for each entry and one column for each column in the database.

 Finally, the last line closes our connection,